 - An actual or constructive seizure or detention of the person to be arrested by a person having present power to control the person arrested;

 - A communication by the arresting officer to the person whose arrest is sought, of an intention or purpose then and there to effect an arrest; and

 - An understanding by the person whose arrest is sought that it is the intention of the arresting officer then and there to arrest and detain him.

 The courts must sometimes determine when a citizen’s arrest is valid if the police take custody of the person without a warrant.
 If the citizen’s arrest is invalid, then evidence gathered as a result of the detention often becomes inadmissible in misdemeanor cases that are not exceptions to the warrant requirement.

 Attorney on Citizen’s Arrest in Florida

 If your arrest or prosecution involves evidence gathered as a result of a citizen’s arrest, then contact the experienced criminal defense attorneys at Sammis Law Firm.
-We understand the requirements for a warrantless arrest and how to get evidence excluded if those rules are not followed.
+We understand the requirements for a warrantless arrest and how to file and litigate motions to exclude evidence when those rules are not followed.